ivorobey/monitoring_scheme/README.md

   Minio is deployed as a StatefulSet in Kubernetes, which provides fault resistance and high availability

 - Elasticsearch is a search and analytics engine used to store, search, and analyze data.
-  Logstash is the tool used to collect, process, and report data to Elasticsearch
+  Logstash is the tool used to collect, process, and report data to Elasticsearch.